segovro/Community-Currency/README.md

 every payment will update the credit status
 ##credit
 only members can authorize or get a credit

-##myWallet
+##monitorWallet
-gives you
+if you are authorized it gives you the account data
+- _communityCUnits
+- _credit
+- _deadline
+- _moneyLender
-- myCCUs
+- _reputation
-- myReputation
+- _unitsOfTrust
-- myCredit
+- _isMember
-- myDeadline
+- _last
-- amIMember
+- _gdpActivity